jasraa/tp/docs/DeveloperGuide.md

 It helps organize savings into meaningful groups, allowing users to track and manage their savings across different categories.

 This class also contains the methods to handle any user interactions with the list of savings.
-The methods and a brief explanation on their functionality is as follows :

-* `listSavings(String filterCategory, ExpenseList expenseList)` :
-  * The core functionality of this class.
-It prints the initial savings amount, expenses deducted, and the remaining amount.
-  * It is able to print only the filtered category as per user input.
-  * The amounts being shown is dependent on the currency being used.
-* `findTotalSavings()` :
-  * Calculates the total savings amount by summing up the amounts of all savings.
-* `calculateRemainingSavings(double initialAmount, double totalExpenses)` :
-  * Calculates the remaining savings amount after deducting total expenses from the initial amount.
-  * Provides clarity on how much savings user has left to spend.
+These methods would be further explained in their corresponding `Implementation` sections.

 ##### 3.6.6 RecurringExpenseList
 This class represents a list of recurring expenses for the Recurring Expense feature.
 Within this class, it has 1 class-level variable : `String name`.
 Which is used to store the name of the list.
-Given that its overall functionality is similar to ExpenseList class, it inherits the ExpenseList class.
+Given that its overall functionality is similar to ExpenseList class, it **inherits** the ExpenseList class.

 ##### 3.6.7 RecurringExpenseLists
 This class represents the list of all lists of recurring expenses for the Recurring Expense feature.
 Within this class,